QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	* vars[42] = HH wind velocity z [m/s]

 :code:`double getCustomData_at_num(char *str, double pos = 0, int num = 0)`
 	This function can be used to access the current value from an arbitrary turbine simulation variable in QBlade.
 Specify the data name as is would appear in any QBlade graph as a *char pointer*.
 If you are requesting an aerodynamic 'at section' variable, for instance 'Angle of Attack at 0.25c (at section) Blade 1 [deg]' you can specify the normalized position along the blade length using the 'pos' variable.
 As an example, to get the AoA at 85% blade length from turbine 0, you would call the function the following way: :code:`getCustomData_at_num("Angle of Attack at 0.25c (at section) Blade 1 [deg]", 0.85,0)`.
+Choosing num == -1 allows to extract any values that are stored in the *Simulation Time Graph* (such as for the global mooring system).

-:code:`double getCustomSimulationData(char *str)`
+:code:`double getCustomSimulationTimeData(char *str)`
 	This function can be used to access the current value from an arbitrary *simulation time graph* variable in QBlade.

+:code:`void setAutoClearTemp(bool enabled)`
+	This function allows to disable the automatic deletion of the TEMP folder, in which temporary controller libraries are files are stored.
+This automatic deletion can be problematic in case of multi-instanced SIL libraries, hence thhis function can deactivate it.

 Python Example: Running the QBlade Library